aliaksandr-tsukanau/cargopy/docs/callbacks.rst

             deserialized_message: Mapping[str, Any],
             error: Exception,
         ):
+            super().on_handling_failed(
+                original_message,
+                deserialized_message,
+                error,
+            )
             if isinstance(error, NeedToRetry):
                 original_message.nack()

+Always invoke base class implementation first, unless you are 100% sure what you are doing.

 The example above uses :code:`on_handling_failed` which is called whenever handler raises an exception.